The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Simulations and data preparation

 \subsection{Intrinsic Variation Models}

-In constructing these simulations we generate two samples, each with a different model for unexplained intrinsic variations in SN brightnesses, called ``intrinsic scatter."
-We use one model with a SED variational method that models scatter as predominantly achromatic, \citet{Guy10} (hereafter achromatic).
-The achromatic model is based on the assumption that intrinsic scatter is largely color independent (a ``gray" scatter model).
+In constructing these simulations, we generate two samples, each with a different model for unexplained intrinsic variations in SN brightnesses, called ``intrinsic scatter.''
+We use one model with a SED variational method that models scatter as predominantly achromatic, \citet{Guy10} \citep[hereafter achromatic; e.g.,][]{Kessler13,ScolnicKessler16,Scolnic18,Bailey23}.
+The achromatic model characterizes intrinsic scatter dominated by a coherent wavelength-independent scatter and is thus largely color independent (a ``gray'' scatter model).
 The other model is a dust-based model framework based on \citet{BroutScolnic21} and \citet{Popovic23} (hereafter dust-based).\footnote{We follow the \citet{BroutScolnic21} framework and report a mean simulated $R_V$ of 2.1.} The dust-based model, in contrast, is distinctly chromatic.
 Color and SN Ia luminosities are based on and understood to be affected by dust, and the correlation coefficient for color, $\beta$, varies across the sample.